ON4QZ/QSSTV/README.md

 `sudo apt-get install doxygen libqwt-qt5-dev`

-You can also run qmake with the following atributes:
+You can also run qmake with the following attributes:

 `qmake CONFIG+=debug`